-Capsicum extract seems to be safe for most adults when taken by mouth, short-term.
+Capsicum extract is LIKELY SAFE for most adults when taken by mouth, short-term and in amounts typically found in food.
 Side effects can include stomach irritation and upset, sweating, flushing, and runny nose.
-Don't take capsicum by mouth in large doses or for long periods of time.
+It is POSSIBLY UNSAFE to take capsicum by mouth in large doses or for long periods of time.
 In rare cases, this can lead to more serious side effects like liver or kidney damage.

 Report Problems to the Food and Drug Administration